- Speech, Language, and Hearing Sciences

 DescriptionThe Conversation Club is a social skills group intervention for adults with autism.
 Given the prevalence of autism has increased 10-fold over the past decade to approximately 1 in 88 children (Centers for Disease Control, 2008), there is a growing number of older individuals (adolescent/adults) with autism in need of appropriate interventions and services.

 The Conversation Club, developed by Dr. Shubha Kashinath, collaborates with the College Link Program (CLP) to provide social pragmatic interventions to college level students with autism enrolled at CSU East Bay.
 The Conversation Club is structured to increase participants’ use of appropriate social communication skills in naturally occurring activities and settings.
 The treatment program incorporates principles of Theory of Mind and Social Cognition in an inclusive setting to facilitate participants’ acquisition, practice, and generalization of targeted social skills.

 COVID-19 (coronavirus) UPDATE

-Due to continuing recommendations on how best to prevent any spread of COVID-19 (coronavirus), and in the interest of protecting the health of our speech-language pathology program’s community of clients, caregivers, students, faculty and staff, we will be closing the Rees Clinic for speech therapy services through the rest of March and through the university’s already scheduled Spring Break of March 30th through April 3rd.
-We will continue to monitor this quickly changing situation and provide updates on this webpage as they occur.
+Due to continuing recommendations on how best to prevent any spread of COVID-19 (coronavirus), and in the interest of protecting the health of our speech-language pathology program’s community of clients, caregivers, students, faculty and staff, the Rees Clinic will be providing speech therapy services via TELEPRACTICE for the Summer term and is expected to continue so for the Fall semester.
 If you have any questions, feel free to contact us at 510/885-3241 or email@example.com

 The group currently includes Cal State East Bay students who are enrolled in the College Link Program.